Central People's Government Council

 The Central People's Government Council was the highest authority of the Central People's Government of the People's Republic of China.
-It was established in October 1949 after the founding of the People's Republic of China in accordance with the Common Program of the Chinese People's Political Consultative Conference (CPPCC) and the Organic Law of the Central People's Government.
-It was abolished in September 1954 due to the adoption of the Constitution of the People's Republic of China and the implementation of the People's Congress system.
-It only lasted for one term.
-The Central People's Government Council included the Chairman of the Central People's Government, six Vice Chairmen, and 56 members of the Central People's Government, who were elected by the plenary session of the CPPCC.
+It was established in October 1949 after the proclamation of the People's Republic of China by Mao Zedong.

 The Chairman of the Central People's Government was responsible for presiding over the meetings of the Central People's Government Council and leading its work, while the Vice Chairman of the Central People's Government was responsible for assisting the chairman in performing his duties.
 The council also had a Secretary-General who was elected from within the council.

 The Central People's Government Council represented the People 's Republic of China externally and controlled state power internally.
 It led the Central People's Government as the highest executive body of state affairs.
-The council was also responsible for formulating the organization of the People's Revolutionary Military Commission of the Central People's Government, the Supreme People's Court of the Central People's Government, and the Supreme People's Procuratorate of the Central People's Government, which served as the highest military command body, the highest judicial body, and the highest procuratorial body, respectively.
+The council was also responsible for formulating the organization of the People's Revolutionary Military Commission, the Supreme People's Court, and the Supreme People's Procuratorate of the Central People's Government, which served as the highest military command body, the highest judicial body, and the highest procuratorial body, respectively.
 The Central People's Government Council had a general office and, as needed, set up subsidiary working bodies.

+The Central People's Government Council was abolished in September 1954 due to the adoption of the constitution of the People's Republic of China and the implementation of the people's congress system.
+It only lasted for one term.
+The Central People's Government Council included the Chairman of the Central People's Government, six Vice Chairmen, and 56 members of the Central People's Government, who were elected by the plenary session of the CPPCC.

 History

 On 27 September 1949, the first plenary session of the Chinese People's Political Consultative Conference (CPPCC) passed the Organic Law of the Central People's Government.
 It also elected the Central People's Government Council on 30 September 1949.
-The government was then promulgated by Mao Zedong at the ceremony of Proclamation of the People's Republic of China on 1 October 1949.
+The government was then promulgated by Mao Zedong at the ceremony of proclamation of the People's Republic of China on 1 October 1949.

-On 20 September 1954, with the enactment of the Constitution of the People's Republic of China by the 1st National People's Congress (NPC).
-The Central People's Government Council ceased to exist.
+On 20 September 1954, with the enactment of the Constitution of the People's Republic of China by the 1st National People's Congress (NPC), the Central People's Government Council ceased to exist.